Visiting Beerburrum and Beerwah safely

 - Never walk or ride alone—if something happens to you someone in your group can go for help.

-- Carry enough drinking water, mobile phone and insect repellent.
+- Carry a mobile phone, water, first-aid kit and insect repellent.

 - Observe and comply with all regulatory and closure signs.